relic374/final-fantasy-legends-2-disassembly/README.md

 # Final Fantasy Legends 2 Disassembly
 The title says it all!
-This repo contains the assembly to the gameboy game Final Fantasy Legends 2
+This repo contains all the code Final Fantasy Legends 2